i4pg/etch-a-sketch/README.md

 ## Demo

-You can play the game online [here](https://i4pg.github.io/etch-e-sketch/).
+You can try it online [here](https://i4pg.github.io/etch-e-sketch/).

 ## Features